 As a surgical technologist, you are to inform the surgeon of any equipment malfunctions or other issues that may arise during surgery.

-They follow and enforce all policies and procedures in place for the operating room and correctly document any changes made due to patient needs, doctor requests, or any other reason.
+They follow and enforce all policies and procedures in place for the operating room and correctly document any changes made due to patient needs, doctor requests, or for any other reason.

 It is also the surgical technologist’s job to document all surgical procedures in a conventional, readable, and comprehensive manner.